msoftware/wallabag.org/content/posts/wallabagger-howto.md

 ## Options

-First of all: you have to create new client on your wallabag installation.
+First of all: you have to create a new client on your wallabag installation.
 How to do that is described in [Documentation](http://doc.wallabag.org/en/master/developer/api.html#creating-a-new-api-client)
 What we need from that client is two strings: Client ID and Client secret:

    ![Client](/images/wallabagger/opt-client.png)

 ### Access options page

-After installation of wallabagger extension you can setup it by options page.
+After the installation of Wallabagger extension you can setup it by going to the options page.
 This page is accessible by

 - Right click on extension icon and choose menu "options"

    ![Menu](/images/wallabagger/opt-menu.png)

-- Go to your chrome-based browser [extension setup page](chrome://extensions), and click on "options" in wallabagger section
+- Go to your Chromium-based browser [extension setup page](chrome://extensions), and click on the "options" link in the Wallabagger section

    ![extensions](/images/wallabagger/opt-ext-optlink.png)

 ### Setup process

-- Enter URL of your wallabag installation (without "http://" ), check "https" if you use that, and click "Check URL" button
+- Enter the URL of your wallabag installation (without "http://" ), check "https" if you use that, and click "Check URL" button

    ![URL](/images/wallabagger/opt-url.png)

-   if URL is valid then in checklist in the bottom of page will be information about that.
+   if the URL is valid then in checklist in the bottom of page will be information about that.

    ![checklist](/images/wallabagger/opt-checklist.png)

-- If URL was checked and correct api is found, then appears client and user information fields.
-Fill it and click "Get token" button.
-In future access token will get authomatically, when it expires.
+- If the URL was checked and a correct api is found, then the client and user credential fields appears.
+Fill them and click the "Get token" button.
+From now access token will be fetched authomatically, when it expires.

    ![Client fields](/images/wallabagger/opt-clientfields.png)

-    if information is correct in checklist will be information about that.
+    if the credentials are correct you'll see it in the checklist with an information about that.

    ![Token granted](/images/wallabagger/opt-granted.png)

-- If you are to have tags consisting space in its, check appropriate options.
-This change fix symbol in tag input from Space to Enter
+- If you have tags including spaces, check appropriate options.
+This will toggle the ending tag key from Space to Enter

    ![Space in tags](/images/wallabagger/opt-spaceintags.png)

 ### Security warning

-In this version of extension your password is stored in browser local storage in plain text and can be retrieved by abuser.
-Password encryption will be implemented in future versions.
+In this version of the extension your password is stored in the browser local storage as a plain text and could be retrieved by anyone with access to your computer.
+The password encryption will be implemented in future versions.

 ## Usage

 ### Saving article

-After installation and successful setup you can add current opened article to wallabag by clicking on wallabagger extension icon
+After installation and successful setup you can add articles to wallabag by clicking on the Wallabagger extension icon

    ![icon](/images/wallabagger/use-icon.png)